5queezer/kasaz2/README.md

 nano .env
 ```

 Enter your Google Maps api key and save the file.
+It's necessary to restart the Sandbox if you use codesandbox.io.

 ## Data Source